 - A Knowing Violation of Law

-As a homeowner, you have a variety of defenses that can be raised against enforcement actions by your HOA.
+You have a variety of defenses that can be raised against HOA enforcement actions.

 Failure to Follow the Rules

 Your HOA must have a written policy governing the imposition of fines.
-By carefully reviewing the HOA documents and the actions of the Board and related parties, our lawyers often find that the HOA does not have, or did not follow, the HOA’s policies regarding fines and assessments.
+By carefully reviewing the HOA documents and the actions of the Board and related parties, our lawyers often find that the HOA does not have or did not follow its own policies.

-Among the policies required under Colorado law include a “policy providing a fair and impartial fact finder as to whether the alleged violation actually occurred,” and which homeowner should be held liable.
+Among the policies Colorado law requires is one that provides “a fair and impartial fact finder as to whether the alleged violation actually occurred,” and which homeowner should be held liable.
 In fact, the HOA must “guarantee the…owner notice and an opportunity to be heard before an impartial decision-maker.”
-Colo.
-Rev. Stat.
-Ann. § 38-33.3-209.5 (West)
+C.R.S. § 38-33.3-209.5